-WOODSTOCK, GA - WOODSTOCK, Ga. -- It could be one of the saddest and romantic stories to go down in Woodstock, Georgia history.
+WOODSTOCK, Ga. -- It could be one of the saddest and romantic stories to go down in Woodstock, Georgia history.

 For years, a local bookstore owner, Desiree Stewart, has watched a family of geese migrate to, nest in and raise their babies right in the front yard of her store.

 A little over a month ago, a speeding and possibly distracted driver hit and killed one of the parents before they could have the chance to nest.

 According to an orinthology website, the kind of geese that were traveling to this particular location were Canadian Geese.
 This particular breed mates for life.
 Take note humans.

 The owner said that most geese will normally stay with their mate, even after its death, until they meet the same fate.

 Sadly, the goose who has survived its mate will not leave the front of the building where their partner died.

 "I don't want her sleeping all day, everyday continuing to look for something that's never coming back," Stewart said.